Satisfaction is not absolute: Indefinite arithmetic truth

 Thus, the countable nonstandard \ZFC-standard models of arithmetic are precisely the countable computably saturated models of $\Th(\N)^\ZFC$.
-One may similarly show that every uncountable model of $\Th(\N)^\ZFC$ has an elementary extension to a \ZFC-standard model of arithmetic, since the theory $\ZFC+\set{\sigma^\N\st \sigma\in\Delta(\mathcal{N})}$ is finitely consistent, where $\Delta(\mathcal{N})$ refers to the elementary diagram of $\mathcal{N}$ in the language with constants for every element of $\mathcal{N}$, and any model $M$ of this theory will have $\N^M$ as an elementary extension of $\mathcal{N}$, as desired.
+One may similarly show that every uncountable model of $\Th(\N)^\ZFC$ has an elementary extension to a \ZFC-standard model of arithmetic, since the theory $\ZFC+\set{\sigma^\N\mid\sigma\in\Delta(\mathcal{N})}$ is finitely consistent, where $\Delta(\mathcal{N})$ refers to the elementary diagram of $\mathcal{N}$ in the language with constants for every element of $\mathcal{N}$, and any model $M$ of this theory will have $\N^M$ as an elementary extension of $\mathcal{N}$, as desired.
 The equivalence stated in proposition \ref{Proposition.ZFCStandard} does not generalize to uncountable models, for there are uncountable computably saturated models of $\Th(\N)^\ZFC$ that are $\omega_1$-like and rather classless, which means in particular that they admit no inductive truth predicates and therefore are not \ZFC-standard.

 We shall now extend proposition \ref{Proposition.ZFCStandard} to the case where the model carries a truth predicate.
 Let $\Th(\N,\TA)^\ZFC$ be the theory consisting of all sentences $\sigma$ for which $\ZFC\proves(\<\N,{+},{\cdot},0,1,{\lt},\TA>\satisfies\sigma)$, where $\sigma$ is in the language of arithmetic augmented with a truth predicate and \TA\ refers to the \ZFC-definable set of true arithmetic assertions.
 If \ZFC\ is consistent, then so is $\Th(\N,\TA)^\ZFC$, since it holds in the standard model of arithmetic, with the standard interpretation of \TA, arising inside any model of \ZFC.
-Note that $\Th(\N,\TA)^\ZFC$ includes the assertion that $\TA$ is an inductive truth predicate.
+Note that $\Th(\N,\TA)^\ZFC$ includes the assertion that $\TA$ is a truth predicate, as well as the induction scheme in the language with this predicate.

 \begin{proposition} \ The following are equivalent for any countable nonstandard model of arithmetic $\mathcal{N}$ with a truth predicate $\Tr$. \begin{enumerate} \item $\<\mathcal{N},\Tr>$ is a $\ZFC$-standard model of arithmetic and arithmetic truth.
 That is, $\mathcal{N}=\N^M=\<\N,{+},{\cdot},0,1,{\lt}>^M$ for some $M\satisfies\ZFC$ in which $\Tr=\TA^M$ is the theory of true arithmetic. \item $\<\mathcal{N},\Tr>$ is a computably saturated model of $\Th(\N,\TA)^\ZFC$. \end{enumerate} \end{proposition}